simonpenel/thirdkind/README.md

 Once Cargo is installed just open a new terminal and type:

     cargo install thirdkind
+    thirdkind

 You may as well install from the sources.
+This may be useful if you want to use the examples.
 Clone or download  the sources here https://github.com/simonpenel/thirdkind and type:

     cargo build --release
     target/release/thirdkind -h